LarissaDornelas/product-hunt-viewer/README.md

 $ npm install
 ```

-The next step is to create a .env file in your project with these enviroment variables:
+The next step is to create a .env file in your project with these environment variables:

 ```
 REACT_APP_API_URL='https://api.producthunt.com/v2/api/graphql'